Infineon/mtb-example-psoc6-security/README.md

 This is a minimal starter dual-CPU security application template for PSoC&trade; 62/63 MCU devices.
 This code example is meant to be a companion to the [AN221111 – PSoC&trade; 6 MCU: Designing a secured system](https://www.infineon.com/an221111) application note.
 It demonstrates the following features to create a secured system as explained in the application note.

-- Bootloader based on industry-standard MCUboot (CM0+)
+- Bootloader-based on industry-standard MCUboot (CM0+)
 - Cryptographically signed bootloader
 - Dual-CPU operation; user applications for both CM0+ and CM4
 - Supports Device Firmware Update (DFU) with standard UART interface